AleksandrRogov/DynamicsWebApi/README.md

 - [X] TypeScript declaration files `d.ts` `Added in v.1.5.3`.
 - [X] Implement `Content-ID` header to reference a request in a Change Set in a batch operation `Added in v.1.5.6`.
 - [X] Change Tracking `Added in v.1.5.11`.
+- [X] Support for Aggregate and Grouping results `Added in v1.6.4`.
+- [X] Support for Timeout option in the configuration `Added in v1.6.10`.
+- [X] Impersonate a user based on their Azure Active Directory (AAD) object id. `Added in v.1.6.12`.
+- [X] File upload/download/delete for a File Field. `Added in v.1.7.0`.
 - [ ] Refactoring and conversion to TypeScript - coming with `v.2.0`!
 Stay tuned!

 Many more features to come!